petermsouzajr/qa-shadow-report/README.md

 ### To Generate Duplicates

 - Use the base commands with the optional flag `--duplicate`
-  - `npx cy-shadow-report --duplicate`
+  - `npx qa-shadow-report --duplicate`
-  - `npx cy-shadow-report todays-report --duplicate`
+  - `npx qa-shadow-report todays-report --duplicate`
   - Monthly summary dupliactes must be created directly, using the command `qa-shadow-report monthly-summary`.

 ### Quick Command Reference

-- `cy-shadow-report` or `qasr` - Generates a monthly and daily report in sheets, if none exist.
+- `qa-shadow-report` or `qasr` - Generates a monthly and daily report in sheets, if none exist.
-- `cy-shadow-report todays-report` - Generates todays report in sheets, if none exist.
+- `qa-shadow-report todays-report` - Generates todays report in sheets, if none exist.
-- `cy-shadow-report monthly-summary` - Generates a monthly summary in sheets, if none exist.
+- `qa-shadow-report monthly-summary` - Generates a monthly summary in sheets, if none exist.
 - `--csv` - Outputs the test results in cypress/downloads folder in csv format, if none exist.
 - `--duplicate` - Allows duplicate daily reports to be created.
 - `--help` - Outputs a summary of available commands and their usage.